jsantt/weather-app/README.md

 ## Architecture

 Weather app uses component based architecture.
-Weather-app.html is the mediator for inter-component communication.
+Weather-app.html is a global mediator for inter-component communication.

 ## Install the Polymer-CLI